Police: 12-year-old killed by younger brother who found gun - KTVZ

 Police: 12-year-old killed by younger brother who found gun

 ST. LOUIS (AP) — Police say a 10-year-old boy fatally shot his 12-year-old brother as the two played with a gun they found inside a St. Louis home.
 Television station KMOV reports that the shooting happened Tuesday night in a north St. Louis neighborhood.
-Police said the boys were with a parent who was getting a haircut in the home when the older boy was shot in the face.
-The tragedy follows a spate of shootings in St. Louis involving children handling guns.
-Two young cousins who were livestreaming video of themselves handling a gun in a St. Louis apartment Friday were both fatally shot.
-In February, a 12-year-old girl was wounded in an accidental self-inflicted shooting.
+The St. Louis Post-Dispatch reports that police on Wednesday said a woman has been arrested on possible charges of endangering the welfare of a child.
+Police said the 12-year-old was shot in the face when a gun the 10-year-old was holding accidentally went off.
+The death follows a spate of shootings this year in St. Louis involving children handling guns.

 Comments